vidister/gimp-web/content/about/meta/markdown.md

 Alternatively you can be lazy and only use the ">" character before the first line of a hard-wrapped paragraph:

-    > This is a blockquote with some infomration.
+    > This is a blockquote with some information.
 If you think this needs to be quoted, here it is.

-> This is a blockquote with some infomration.
+> This is a blockquote with some information.
 If you think this needs to be quoted, here it is.

-    > This is a blockquote with some infomration.
+    > This is a blockquote with some information.
 If you think this needs to be quoted, here it is.
 Here is a nested quote inside this blockquote:
     > > A nested quote inside a previosu blockquote!

-> This is a blockquote with some infomration.
+> This is a blockquote with some information.
 If you think this needs to be quoted, here it is.
 Here is a nested quote inside this blockquote:
 > > A nested quote inside a previous blockquote!